dmerejkowsky/dmenv/docs/contents/index.md

 `dmenv` takes care of:

-* Creating virtualenvs for you: one virtualenv per project and Python version, thus enforcing some commonly agreed-upon best practices
+* Creating virtual environments for you: one virtual environment per project and Python version, thus enforcing some commonly agreed-upon best practices

 * Generating a *lock file* that contains *all the versions* of all your dependencies at